clairefielden/haskell/README.md

 Lambda calculus is Turing complete.
 A universal function accepts a program `f` and input `x` and simulates the computation of `f(x)`.

-The Universal Turing Machine will accept the decription of another Machine, `M`, and an input tape, `t`, and returns the reuslt of running `M(t)`.
+The Universal Turing Machine will accept the decription of another Machine, `M`, and an input tape, `t`, and returns the result of running `M(t)`.

 ### ALPHABET